drjseifu3003/Akinia-Test-Assesement/README.md

-# 💼 Investment & Portfolio Management Platform
+# 💼 Akinia Test Assesement

 A modern web application for managing investors, companies, funds, and related news.
 Built using **Next.js App Router**, **Supabase**, and **RTK Query**.